ibm-cloud-docs/database-tools/mysql-security-best-practices.md

 * Delete the test account and database that were created during the initial installation of {{site.data.keyword.mysql}}.
 * Make sure that each individual {{site.data.keyword.mysql}} account password is set.
 * Grant privileges on an as-needed basis.
 Avoid granting global privileges unnecessarily.
-* Don't use wildcards in the host name value that is associated with accounts.
+* Don't use wildcards in the hostname value that is associated with accounts.
 * Periodically review an account's {{site.data.keyword.mysql}} users and databases to make sure that the permissions that are defined are valid.
 * Don't use passwords in the command line with the command `shell>mysql -u root - password=somepassword mysql`